 The description "Stage 2" is different from the use of the phrase in the Department of Education.

-that dates and timing of lessons will vary from school to school depending upon timetables and lesson arrangements and the ecclesiastical calendar.
+The dates and timing of lessons will vary from school to school depending upon timetables and lesson arrangements and the ecclesiastical calendar.

-TOPICS FOR HIGH SCHOOL STAGE 4 2023
+TOPICS FOR HIGH SCHOOL STAGE 1 2024